Bogota is a huge Colombian city, with a population of about 8.8 million people.

 Nevertheless, there is a street crime like theft, pickpocketing and purse snatching as in any major city.
 While in certain areas like Ciudad Bolivar, El Codito, Kennedy and Soacha and Monserrate be aware of the possibility of mugging and theft and try to limit your activities to the daytime.

-Considering the fact that Bogotá has become a great tourist destination and one of the most visited cities in Columbia, authorities tend to make Bogotá an even safer and better city for tourist, so the introduction of police patrols during the night and the transport development enable travelers to enjoy the vibrant nightlife and culture in Bogotá without worrying about their safety.
+Considering the fact that Bogotá has become a great tourist destination and one of the most visited cities in Colombia, authorities tend to make Bogotá an even safer and better city for tourist, so the introduction of police patrols during the night and the transport development enable travelers to enjoy the vibrant nightlife and culture in Bogotá without worrying about their safety.

 - Visas - The only documentation that you need when visiting Bogotá for less than 90 days is the valid passport.
 However, there are countries whose citizens must apply for a visa at the Colombian consulate in their home country.
 To find out whether you need a visa or not, you can visit certain websites and get all the necessary information.